eclipse-edc/MinimumViableDataspace/docs/developer/continuous-deployment/continuous_deployment.md

 This is the easiest way to set up the Service Principals in Azure Active Directory, but it requires that the following tools are installed:
 - Azure CLI: required by Terraform
 - Terraform: used to create App Registrations and Service Principals in Azure AD
-- (optional) Github CLI: if secrets should be stored using the provided shell script
+- (optional) GitHub CLI: if secrets should be stored using the provided shell script

 ### Log in to Azure CLI